 Letter from the Chair

-Research in Biology is supported by grants from federal agencies including the National Institutes of Health, National Science Foundation, US Department of Agriculture and the US Department of Defense, as well as by private foundations including the National Geographic Society and Howard Hughes Medical Institute.
-Last year the department received over $4 million in research support, continuing to accelerate its receipt of such awards.
+We have focused our strengths in 3 main research areas, developmental neurobiology, microbial biology and environmental biology.
+Research in Biology is supported by grants from federal agencies including the National Institutes of Health, National Science Foundation, U.S. Department of Homeland Security Science & Technology Directorate, as well as by private foundations including the Multiple Sclerosis Society and Howard Hughes Medical Institute.

 You can learn more about our fantastic faculty and their research, our graduate and undergraduate programs offering B.S. degrees in Biology, Environmental Biology, Neurobiology and the Biology of Global Health on these pages of our web site, or by contacting us.